hannahcurran/Concentration-Memory-Game/README.md

 Timeframe:
 I had one week to work independently and complete the project.
-It was early on within the SEI course and felt like a quick jump into planning and building a game solo.
+It was early on within the SEI bootcamp and felt like a quick jump into planning and building a game solo.

 Technologies Used: